Ojibway Correctional Facility

 The Ojibway Correctional Facility was a state prison for men located in Marenisco Township, Gogebic County, Michigan, owned and operated by the Michigan Department of Corrections.

 The facility was first opened in 1971 as Camp Ojibway, and converted to an enclosed prison in 2000.
 It had a working capacity of 1,180 prisoners held at a minimum security level.
-It was closed on 1 December 2018.
+It was closed on 1 December 2018 after the Michigan prison population declined from 51,500 in 2007 to 39,000 in 2018.